coalesceio/External-Data-Package/README.md

 ![FileFormat](https://github.com/coalesceio/External-Data-Package/assets/169126315/53434835-c071-4132-b1f0-d0c41810216f)
 * **File Format Definition - File Format Name**:
+  * **Coalesce Storage Location of File Format**: File format location in snowflake that is mapped as storage location in Coalesce
   * **File Format Name**: Specifies an existing named file format in Snowflake to use for unloading data into the table.
   * **File Type**:
     * CSV